Marktawa/fox-oil/ARTICLE.md

 For more information, check out [creating a regular user for the creation and management of your Strapi project](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/amazon-aws.html#_2-next-create-a-regular-user-for-the-creation-and-management-of-your-strapi-project).

-## Step 7: Create Amazon S3 Storage Bucket
+## Create Amazon S3 Storage Bucket

 Log into `your AWS Management Console` as the new user you just created `Strapi-Admin`.